Anish-db13/LGM-VIP_DataScience/README.md

 # LGM-VIP_DataScience

+## IRIS Flowers Classification ML Project

+This particular ML project is usually referred to as the "Hello World" of Machine Learning.
+The iris flowers dataset contains numeric attributes, and it is perfect for beginners to learn about supervised ML algorithms, mainly how to load and handle data.
+Also, since this is a small dataset, it can easily fit in memory without requiring special transformations capabilities or scaling

 ## Image to Grayscale using Python

 We need to read the image in RBG format and then convert it to a grayscale image.